eddiej/asciinema-rails/README.md

 # Asciinema-Rails

+TLDR: Record terminal sessions and play them back from your own website.

-Asciinema-rails is a gem that allows you to generate playback files from Asciinema asciicasts or Sudosh log filess and host them from your own website using the bundled player.
+Asciinema-rails is a gem that allows you to generate playback files from Asciinema asciicasts or Sudosh log files and host them from your own website using the bundled player.

 ## Installation